gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/anime.md

     author: "Roronoa Zoro"
     source: "One Piece"
     episode: "Episode 377"
-    context: "After enduring his captain's pain to save his life, defining ultimate crew loyalty."
   - text: "Wake up to reality.
 Nothing ever goes as planned in this accursed world.
 The longer you live, the more you realize that only pain, suffering, and futility exist in this reality."
     author: "Madara Uchiha"
     source: "Naruto Shippuden"
     episode: "Episode 344"
-    context: "A nihilistic philosophy delivered to break a hero's spirit."
   - text: "A lesson without pain is meaningless.
 For you cannot gain anything without sacrificing something first.
 But once you have recovered from the pain and overcome it, you will find that you have a heart strong enough to overcome any obstacle."
     author: "Roy Mustang"
     source: "Fullmetal Alchemist: Brotherhood"
     episode: "Episode 50"
-    context: "Reframing Equivalent Exchange into a lesson on human resilience."
   - text: "I'll leave tomorrow's problems to tomorrow's me."
     author: "Saitama"
     source: "One-Punch Man"
     episode: "Episode 5"
-    context: "The ultimate anti-stress philosophy from a hero too powerful for anxieties."
   - text: "I don't know the answer.
 I never have.
 Whether I trusted myself or the choices of my dependable comrades, there was no way to know the outcome.
 So… choose for yourself whichever decision you will regret the least."
     author: "Levi Ackerman"
     source: "Attack on Titan"
     episode: "Episode 54"
-    context: "A captain's honest advice about making impossible choices."

 statistics:
   # Time filter options